Facebook Pixel

 Regular Season + Postseason Grade: 78.9 (C+; 11th)

-It’s been a topsy-turvy year for the entire Los Angeles Rams offense when it comes to injuries, and the offensive line has felt it as well.
-Now seemingly back toward full strength and looking healthier, the Rams’ offensive line has been trending in the right direction, ranking seventh over the final four weeks of the season.
+It was a topsy-turvy year for the entire Los Angeles Rams offense when it came to injuries, and the offensive line felt it as well.
+They trended in the right direction, however — ranking seventh over the final four weeks of the season — after getting healthier and near full strength.

 That included not playing all their first-choice offensive linemen in Week 18 when they graded as a C+ against the Seahawks.
 They finished the year in the top four in quickest time to throw (2.66), which helped LA’s pass blocking.